wicked-rainman/DAPL/docs/README.md

          to make them unique (such as adding DTGs Etc).

          3. Graphical data modeling.
-Relationships between data fields can be defined and visualised by generating .dot output that can be rendered in various ways (such as SVG, PDF JPEG Etc).
+Relationships between data fields can be defined and visualised by generating .dot output that can be rendered by graphviz in various ways (such as SVG, PDF JPEG Etc).
 Duplicate relationships are set to be effectively de-duped by the .dot processor, making large volumes of data easier to analyse.

 Sample code can be found in the ./example_code directory, together with sample data in ./input.
 This